Wilhelm Röntgen: Later life and death

+Discovery of X-rays

-During 1895, at his laboratory in the Würzburg Physical Institute of the University of Würzburg, Röntgen was investigating the external effects from the various types of vacuum tube equipment—apparatuses from Heinrich Hertz, Johann Hittorf, William Crookes, Nikola Tesla and Philipp von Lenard—when an electrical discharge is passed through them.
+In 1895, in his laboratory in the Physical Institute at the University of Wuerzburg, Röntgen was investigating the external effects of passing an electric discharge through various types of vacuum tube equipment—apparatuses from Heinrich Hertz, Johann Hittorf, William Crookes, Nikola Tesla, and Philipp Lenard.
 In early November, he was repeating an experiment with one of Lenard's tubes in which a thin aluminium window had been added to permit the cathode rays to exit the tube but a cardboard covering was added to protect the aluminium from damage by the strong electrostatic field that produces the cathode rays.
-Röntgen knew that the cardboard covering prevented light from escaping, yet he observed that the invisible cathode rays caused a fluorescent effect on a small cardboard screen painted with barium platinocyanide when it was placed close to the aluminium window.
+He knew that the cardboard covering prevented light from escaping, yet he observed that the invisible cathode rays caused a fluorescent effect on a small cardboard screen painted with barium platinocyanide when it was placed close to the aluminium window.
 It occurred to Röntgen that the Crookes–Hittorf tube, which had a much thicker glass wall than the Lenard tube, might also cause this fluorescent effect.

 In the late afternoon of 8 November 1895, Röntgen was determined to test his idea.
 He carefully constructed a black cardboard covering similar to the one he had used on the Lenard tube.
-He covered the Crookes–Hittorf tube with the cardboard and attached electrodes to a Ruhmkorff coil to generate an electrostatic charge.
-Before setting up the barium platinocyanide screen to test his idea, Röntgen darkened the room to test the opacity of his cardboard cover.
-As he passed the Ruhmkorff coil charge through the tube, he determined that the cover was light-tight and turned to prepare the next step of the experiment.
-It was at this point that Röntgen noticed a faint shimmering from a bench a few feet away from the tube.
+He covered the Crookes–Hittorf tube with the cardboard and attached electrodes to an induction coil to generate an electrostatic charge.
+Before setting up the barium platinocyanide screen to test his idea, he darkened the room to test the opacity of his cardboard cover.
+As he passed the induction coil charge through the tube, he determined that the cover was light-tight and turned to prepare for the next step of the experiment.
+It was at this point that he noticed a faint shimmering from a bench a few feet away from the tube.
 To be sure, he tried several more discharges and saw the same shimmering each time.
 Striking a match, he discovered the shimmering had come from the location of the barium platinocyanide screen he had been intending to use next.